muditbhartia/Interprocess-Communication/README.md

 1. ###	Using Sockets in C

-1.Open the Terminal
+1. Open the Terminal
-2.Go to the directory where the code is saved
+2. Go to the directory where the code is saved
 3. Write the following command in terminal:

 ```